Baggins5066/Botlivia-Blevitron/replit.md

 ## Project Status
 ✅ **Memory-Driven Bot with User Profiles** - Bot generates personalized responses using conversation database + user profiles (Oct 21, 2025)

+### Recent Changes (Oct 22, 2025)
+- **🔧 FIXED: User Recognition System** - Bot now properly recognizes people:
+  - **Live message storage** - All new conversations are automatically saved to ChromaDB with proper usernames
+  - **User mention cleaning** - Discord user IDs like `<@123456>` are replaced with `[user]` placeholder
+  - **Unique message IDs** - Uses Discord message IDs to prevent data loss from duplicate messages
+  - **Clean prompts** - Both short-term history and current messages are sanitized before sending to LLM
+  - **Author attribution** - Every stored message includes the proper display name of who said it
+  - No more user ID confusion - bot responds using actual usernames instead of numeric IDs

 ### Recent Changes (Oct 21, 2025)
 - **✨ NEW: User Profile System** - Local JSON file storage for personalized user personas:
   - **User-specific descriptions** - Define how the bot should interact with each Discord user